Ugwum/Plan-A-Challenge1/README.md

 # Plan-A-Challenge1

-# Step to and Deploying the kubernetes.yaml and Running the kuberntes cluster with the microservice deployed
+# This is a simple guide to setup and Deploying and Running the kuberntes cluster with a little node js microservice deployed

 This is a simple guide to install and step kubernetes cluster on window